-The relatively larger offset of the random error of FC (i.e., σ(ε) at FC = 0) at the site seems to be related to the assumptions applied in the daily differencing approach.
-Indeed, zero FC appears at least twice a day in a natural ecosystem (i.e., around sunrise and sunset), but such conditions do not usually occur in urban areas.
-Instead, irregular changes in anthropogenic emissions, such as traffic volume, can occur during equivalent meteorological conditions, violating the assumption in σ(ε) estimation.
+The relatively larger offset of the random error of FC (i.e. σ(ε) at FC = 0) at the site seems to be related to the assumptions applied in the daily differencing approach.
+Indeed, zero FC appears at least twice a day in a natural ecosystem (i.e. around sunrise and sunset), but such conditions do not usually occur in high-density urban areas.
+Instead, irregular changes in anthropogenic emissions, such as traffic volume, can occur during equivalent meteorological conditions, violating the assumption in the σ(ε) estimation.
 In this respect, our result needs careful interpretation as an upper limit for random flux error.
 The daily differencing method is practically applicable, but previous studies found that the daily differencing method generally overestimated the σ(ε) relative to the independent two-tower method and the model residual method, because it is difficult to ensure identical climate conditions (Richardson et al., 2006; Dragoni et al., 2007).
-Notably, traffic amounts can cause increases of σ(ε) in FC in urban areas, because the traffic volume is not entirely dependent on meteorological conditions, even at the same time of day.
+Notably, traffic amounts can cause increases in σ(ε) of FC in urban areas, because the traffic volume is not entirely dependent on meteorological conditions, even at the same time of day.

 3.3.
 Surface Radiative Balance